We may earn affiliate commissions for the recommended products. Learn more.

 Knowledge base✅ Yes

 Passwd offers basic customer support for paid plans via email and 24/7 live chat, with Enterprise plan customers getting priority.
 My experience with the support is mixed.
-On one occasion, I got an answer to my question within 2 minutes, and on another, the agent didn’t seem to understand my question and I ended up waiting 14 minutes for an answer on the chat without any warning.
+On one occasion, I got an answer to my question within 2 minutes, and on another, the agent didn’t seem to understand my question, so I ended up waiting 14 minutes for an answer on the chat without any warning.

 Chat with Passwd customer support